cbcrg/tcoffee/docs/tcoffee_manual.rst

 APDB and the iRMSD are two closely related measures meant to evaluate the accuracy of a sequence alignment without using a structure based reference alignment.
 The iRMSD is a follow up of the APDB measure and we now recommend using the iRMSD rather than APDB.

 Although it may seem that the iRMSD was an attempt to get free iPODs from Apple, it is not (or at least we never got the iPODs).
-The iRMSD is a special RMSD (It stands for intra-catener) where the alignments are evaluated using the structural information of the sequences with known structures.
+The iRMSD is a special RMSD (standing for intra-molecular distances based RMSD) where the alignments are evaluated using the structural information of the sequences with known structures.

 The strength of the iRMSD is its independence from a specific superposition models.
 When using the iRMSD to evaluate the score of a sequence alignment, one does not need to superpose the two structures and deduce a sequence alignment that will then be compared with the target alignment.
 In practice, we use a Normalized version of the iRMSD, the NiRMSD that makes it possible to compare alternative alignments of different length.
 From a structural point of view, the iRMSD has a meaning very similar to the iRMSD and it behaves in a similar fashion from a numerical point of view (similar ranges in Angstroms).